nerdyversary

 19def search( 20 special_day: str | dt.date, 21 search_start: str | dt.date | None = None, 22 search_end: str | dt.date | None = None, 23 **construct_kwargs, 24) -> set[tuple[Expr, float]]: 25 """ 26 For every day between the date `search_start` and `search_end`, check if the time 27 since the `special_day` can be written as a nerdyversary.
 If `search_start` is not 28 given, it is assumed to be today.
 When `search_end` is `None`, it will be 29 `search_start` plus 365 days.
 30 31 The keyword arguments `construct_kwargs` are directly passed to the 32 `construct_nerdyversary` function.
 33 34 This function returns a list of `candidates`, all of whch contain the analytical 35 `sympy` expression that constitutes the nerdy approximation and the difference as 36 a sanity check.
 37 38 Example: 39 >>> search( 40 ... special_day="2016-03-30", 41 ... search_start="2022-07-10", 42 ... search_end="2022-07-20", 43 ... factor_lim=5, 44 ... max_power=3, 45 ... ) 46 [(datetime.date(2022, 7, 12), 2*pi), (datetime.date(2022, 7, 16), 3*pi**3*exp(-2)/2)] 47 """ 48 if isinstance(special_day, str): 49 special_day = dt.date.fromisoformat(special_day) 50 51 if search_start is None: 52 search_start = TODAY 53 elif isinstance(search_start, str): 54 search_start = dt.date.fromisoformat(search_start) 55 56 if search_end is None: 57 search_end = search_start + dt.timedelta(days=365) 58 elif isinstance(search_end, str): 59 search_end = dt.date.fromisoformat(search_end) 60 61 candidates = {} 62 min_duration = (search_start - special_day).days 63 max_duration = (search_end - special_day).days 64 65 for duration_in_days in range(min_duration, max_duration): 66 expressions = construct( 67 duration_in_years=(duration_in_days / DAYS_PER_YEAR), 68 **construct_kwargs 69 ) 70 date = special_day + dt.timedelta(days=duration_in_days) 71 new_candidates = {(date, expr) for expr in expressions} 72 candidates = {*candidates, *new_candidates} 73 74 return sorted(candidates)

-can be written as a nerdyversary.
-If search_start
+since the special_day can be written as a nerdyversary.
+If search_start is not

 a sanity check.